 Infant tummy time is a wonderful way to support your baby's growth.
 By placing baby on their tummy while they are awake and supervised, you help them build strong neck, shoulder, and arm muscles.
 These muscles are important for gross motor skills like rolling over, sitting up, and crawling.
 Tummy time also encourages development of these skills and helps prevent flat spots on their head.

-Tummy Time: Activities to Strengthen Baby
+Tummy Time: Activities to Strengthen Baby (Pathways)

 W-Sitting